Puppy Potty Training

 ***If you work during the day, arrange to come home at lunch or have someone to take your puppy out every 2-3 hours.
 You can also set up a puppy play-pen, within an ex-pen, with some potty pads or a patch of grass.

 The entire process may take 2 to 6 weeks.
 Please don’t become discouraged.
 Follow these guidelines, and remember- they are only puppies once!

 If you are having issues, adjust feeding schedules so your puppy is only fed three times a day (what goes in comes out, so having free access to food and water can hinder the process).
 Also, if your puppy seems to go ‘all the time’, consider having a urinalysis and fecal test done to rule out anything medical.
 It is VERY common for puppies to have UTIs and bacteria in their gut/intestines.
 A premium human-grade, meat-based food and a probiotic and pumpkin can help save the day, too!
 Too many grains and fillers will cause your puppy to poop more.
 I do not suggest training your puppy to a bell to let you know when she has to go outside.
 It is much more effective to teach your puppy to hold it until you take her out, and will set your puppy up for success in the future.
 What if, when he’s 4, he rings the bell and you’re not there?

-Also- Keep a potty journal so you can keep track of your puppy’s schedule.
+Also- Potty Journal Template so you can keep track of your puppy’s schedule.
 It works really well and when I am potty training a puppy, I live by it!